ajeless/docs/test_and_qa/verification_and_validation.md

   - Testing is a cornerstone of both verification and validation.
   - It identifies discrepancies between expected and actual results, allowing for timely corrections.

+## Quality Assurance Best Practices
+Quality assurance is pivotal in the software development process, ensuring the delivery of high-quality products.
+Best practices include:

+- **Clear Requirements**: Establish and document clear software requirements.
+- **Coding Standards**: Adhere to coding guidelines and standards.
+- **Code Reviews**: Perform regular code reviews and walkthroughs.
+- **Continuous Integration and Deployment (CI/CD)**: Automate and update the software delivery pipeline to prevent defects and ensure consistent quality.

+## Quality Assurance Tools and Techniques
+Various tools and techniques can enhance the quality assurance process:

+- **Static Code Analysis**: Analyzes source code without executing it to pinpoint potential issues.
+- **Dynamic Code Analysis**: Evaluates code during its execution.
+- **Test Automation**: Executes a suite of tests automatically, saving time and resources.
+- **Performance and Load Testing**: Ensures software can handle expected workloads and performs well under stress.
+- **Security Testing**: Identifies and addresses potential software vulnerabilities.

+## Conclusion
+Software validation and quality assurance are integral to the software development process.
+By employing various validation techniques and best practices, we can ensure the creation and maintenance of high-quality software.
+Incorporating quality assurance tools and techniques, and continuously refining system practices, leads to continuous improvement and the delivery of products that satisfy both customers and end-users.

 ## In Summary

 - **Verification** ensures the software is built to design.